-A hiatal hernia occurs when the upper part of the stomach pushes up through the opening in the diaphragm (hiatus) and enters the chest.
+A hiatal hernia occurs when the upper part of the stomach pushes through a small opening in the diaphragm (hiatus) and enters the chest.
 Hiatal hernias are common, affecting 15-20% of the population in the United States.

 About Hiatal Hernias